KNOWLEDGE BASE

 How do I know if my organization must comply with NIS2?

 The first step to compliance with NIS2 is understanding whether your organization must comply.
-We recommend looking at our NIS2 guide and referring to your local authority's guidance.
+We recommend looking at our NIS2 Reference Guide and referring to your local authority's guidance.

 Which sectors does NIS2 apply to?